The AI implementation crisis

-Despite massive hype and investment, 80%[1] of AI projects fail to deliver meaningful business value.
-Research shows 74%[2] of companies struggle to achieve and scale value from AI, with only 8%[3] of Australian mid-market businesses successfully implementing generative AI.
+Despite massive hype and investment, 80% of AI projects fail to deliver meaningful business value[1].
+Only 8% of Australian mid-market businesses have successfully implemented generative AI[3].

-After working with dozens of organisations on AI initiatives, I have identified the critical insight most miss:70%[4] of AI challenges stem from people and process issues-only 20%[4] from technology, 10%[4] from algorithms.
+The critical insight most miss: 70% of AI challenges stem from people and process issues, only 20% from technology and 10% from algorithms[2].

 Organisations rush to adopt ChatGPT, implement ML models, or deploy AI agents without first identifying the measurable business outcome they need.
-This creates expensive science projects that deliver no ROI.
+The fix: define the problem and success metric before evaluating any tool.

-Remember: 70%[4] of AI challenges are people and process issues.
-Technical implementation is straightforward.
-Getting people to trust, adopt, and properly use AI is the real challenge.
+Technical implementation is the easy part.
+Getting people to trust, adopt, and properly use AI is the real challenge, and where 70% of failures originate[2].

 AI can perpetuate biases, make unexplainable decisions, and create legal liability.
 Organisations that skip governance frameworks face regulatory penalties, reputational damage, and costly rework.